-There are many reasons to become a yoga instructor.
+There are many reasons to become a certified yoga instructor.
 And there are many yoga instruction courses available to those who are interested.
 The key is finding a yoga certification course that resonates with your goals and passion for the practice.
 Of course, the next challenge is finding a way to channel that passion into a rewarding career in yoga instruction.

 Why Do You Want to Be a Yoga Teacher?

 As you research becoming a yoga teacher and start taking your first steps toward a yoga teacher certification, it’s a good idea to check in with yourself: Why do you want a yoga teacher certification in the first place?